 For compatibility, Kodi gets another 10/10 stars.
 Kodi works on lots of different devices: Android, iOS, Mac and Windows computers, Amazon Fire devices, Android TV boxes, and others.
 It’s very easy to download and install.

 Kodi gets 8/10 stars for the user experience.
 Kodi is a very slick platform with an intuitive, pleasing user interface.
 You can customize the look and home screen.
 It is every bit as shiny and smooth as other, much pricier home media platforms.

 While Kodi is intuitive for the most part, it loses a star because finding the content you want to watch on Kodi can be tricky.
 Sometimes, it’s downright frustrating.

 Installing add-ons can also be confusing, especially for beginners.
 Some of the unofficial add-ons are the most confusing.
 (Though we do our best to simplify the process in our beginner’s guide on how to use Kodi.)

 Kodi gets 8/10 stars for its streaming.
 By that, we mean using Kodi to stream content from the internet.

 The biggest ‘pros’ are that you can watch just about anything you want — and for free.
 Kodi has powerful live TV and DVR/PVR abilities.
 That means you can stream live TV, live sports, full episodes of shows, movies, and more.
 Kodi has a ton of flexibility and power.

 On the ‘cons’ side the stream quality can be poor at times with some third-party add-ons.
-This is a consequence of the price tag.
 Some people don’t mind dealing with buffering or stalled connections when they’re watching TV for free, but some would rather pay a little for a better streaming experience.

 Kodi gets 10/10 stars for available content.
 There are literally thousands of Kodi add-ons.